baloise/design-system/docs/src/components/essentials/vue.md

 import Vue from 'vue'
 import App from './App.vue'
 import router from './router'
-import { balUiLibraryPlugin } from '@baloise/design-system-components-vue'
+import { BaloiseDesignSystem } from '@baloise/design-system-components-vue'

 Vue.config.productionTip = false

-Vue.use(balUiLibraryPlugin)
+Vue.use(BaloiseDesignSystem)

 new Vue({
   router,